 What was reported?

 Shortly after the revelations, SMRT and LTA independently commented that the defective trains, which were still under warranty, would be repaired by the manufacturer over a period of a few years.
-LTA chose instead to comment on the safety measures taken before trains are operational, describing the defects as ‘not safety-critical’.
+LTA chose instead to comment on the safety measures taken before trains are operational, describing the defects as ‘not safety-critical and would not affect the operational safety of the trains.

 A source from CSR Sifang told FactWire that at least five trains had been replaced since the year before (Year 2015).
 They also said Kawasaki Heavy Industries was taking over the manufacturing of the flawed aluminium train car body, while CSR Sifang was only responsible for reassembling the train cars.
 Arriving in Qingdao after half a month of shipping, each train car was disassembled and its parts refitted into the new car body.
 Tests are then conducted before the new trains are shipped back to Singapore, completing the four-month repair process.
 Rectification work is expected to be completed in 2019.